Civics Education is the Foundation for Global Citizenship

 by Heather Loewecke

-The United States’ public education system emerged in the late 1800s with the aim of educating all American children in order to promote the goals of democracy and to prepare people to become informed and responsible citizens.
+The United States' public education system emerged in the late 1800s with the aim of educating all American children in order to promote the goals of democracy, forge a national identity based on shared ideals, and prepare people to become informed and responsible citizens.
 Each state’s constitution or public education statutes acknowledge the civic mission of schools.
-Public conviction of the civic mission of schools has never wavered on the Phi Delta Kappa/Gallup annual poll on American attitudes about education.

 There are several reported benefits of civics education: